Beyond Grief

 Reminders Before You Go

-Grief therapy is one of the few places where unraveling is allowed.
+Think of grief therapy as one of the few safe places where you can let go.

-You’re not expected to know what you need.
-You’re not expected to have a plan.
-Showing up with your pain is enough.
+You’re not expected to know what to do and what to say.
+You don’t need a script.
+Just showing up is enough.

 The First Session Isn’t a Test

-Many people imagine their first grief counseling session as something they have to “do right.”
-In reality, it’s more like a first conversation.
+Many people overthink that their first grief counseling session should be perfect.
+There is no right or wrong answer.
+It’s more like a first conversation.

-This first meeting is about finding your footing together, seeing whether it feels like a space where you can eventually breathe.
+This first meeting is just checking if you and your therapist click and seeing if it feels like a space where you can eventually breathe.

 Upon Arrival: Sitting Down, Taking a Breath